 It’s a good idea to engage in this ritual at the start of the work week so you can work in safety and confidence all week long.

-Secondly, authorities at Famous Footwear recommend adding a squirt of dish soap to a shallow dish pan and adding water to cover just the soles.
+- Secondly, add a squirt of dish soap to a shallow dish pan and add water to cover just the soles.

-- Soak the soles of your kitchen shoes for fifteen minutes, then give the shoe tread a quick brush with a stiff-bristled cleaning brush.
+- Soak the soles of your kitchen shoes for 15 minutes, then give the shoe tread a quick brush with a stiff-bristled cleaning brush.

 - Rinse away the soapy water and wipe down the soles with a paper towel.